 In today’s world, the subscription model has changed everything.
 Customers now have the power to choose software vendors who will achieve their desired business outcomes and to leave those who don’t.
-Let’s face it, since the subscription model becomes predominant, it is much easier for customers to churn.
+Let’s face it, since the subscription model has become predominant, it is much easier for customers to churn.
 When your solution fails to support critical business processes, your client would be less inclined to renew.
 On the other hand, when your solution is aligned with accomplishing your client’s business goals, your client is much more likely to renew.
 After all, it’s all about proving a return on investment.

-Most Customer Success Managers will provide an update on progress towards achieving these outcomes during quarterly business reviews.
+Most Customer Success Managers will provide an update on progress toward achieving these outcomes during quarterly business reviews.
 Some might take it further and develop an annual success plan that is fully aligned with those desired outcomes after the implementation has been completed.
-They then work tirelessly to make those the original reason their client purchased the solution is constantly being augmented through new feature adoption and expansion of adoption by other users.
+They then work tirelessly to make the original reason their client purchased the solution is constantly being augmented through new feature adoption and expansion of adoption by other users.

 Unfortunately, despite all these efforts, there might still be a chance that as a customer success manager, you are not delivering full value to your clients.
 Sometimes doing what clients want is simply not enough to truly deliver maximum value to your clients.
 In other words, you are leaving potential value neglected and untapped.
 Value your clients could otherwise benefit from.